darrenangle/theweather/README.md

 ### Some Technical Details

 1. `React` and `Typescript` using create-react-app
+2. `redux` is the current store, the app is architected to be store agnostic.
+Implement the `GlobalStoreInteractor` with a store wrapper that uses implict subscriptions.
-2. `AWS Lambda` 'backend' to consolidate api calls and obscure api keys
+3. `AWS Lambda` 'backend' to consolidate api calls and obscure api keys
-3. `Google Geocoding API` to process queries and return a lat long
+4. `Google Geocoding API` to process queries and return a lat long
-4. `Open Weather API (OneCall)` to produce weather data from lat long
+5. `Open Weather API (OneCall)` to produce weather data from lat long
-5. `Cypress` for e2e testing
+6. `Cypress` for e2e testing
-6. `gts`, `prettier` for typescript linting config
+7. `gts`, `prettier` for typescript linting config
 ---

 ### todos: